mdsol/hale/README.md

 The JSON Hypertext Application Language Extended (HALE) is a standard which establishes conventions for expressing hypermedia documents with JSON [RFC4627].

 HALE is a general purpose media type with which Web APIs can be developed.
-Clients of these APIs can interact with services by reference to their relation type and use the HALE document to fulfull those relationships in order to progress through the application.
+Clients of these APIs can interact with services by reference to their relation type and use the HALE document to fulfill those relationships in order to progress through the application.

-HALE's conventions result in a uniform interface for serving and consuming hypermedia, enabling the creation of general-purpose libraries that can be re-used on any API utilising HALE.
+HALE's conventions result in a uniform interface for serving and consuming hypermedia, enabling the creation of general-purpose libraries that can be re-used on any API utilizing HALE.

 The primary design goals of HALE are completeness, generality and simplicity.
 HALE can be applied to many different domains, and imposes the minimal amount of structure necessary to cover the key requirements of a hypermedia API.